Understanding Lung Cancer

 Lung cancer remains difficult to treat, especially because many patients are diagnosed in later stages.
 This means that overall survival rates remain discouraging.
 It’s important to know, though, that survival rates are only averages and can’t predict the outcome for any one patient.

 Signs of hope: Survival rates have risen substantially over the past decade.
-Among patients whose cancer is caught before it has spread, 63% survive five years or longer.
+Patients whose cancer is caught at the earliest stage have a survival rate of more than 90%.
 Researchers at the Knight Cancer Institute are working on new ways to treat lung cancer.
 Depending on your condition, you may qualify for one of our clinical trials.

 Quality of life: While lung cancer sometimes cannot be cured, treatment can keep you comfortable and give you time to do things you want to do.
 You might set goals such as taking a special trip.
 Maybe you hope to see a child or a grandchild marry or graduate.